PRO TIP: There are 3 tasks this weekend. Space out your work.

 Submit as an attachment to an email or share the document with me.

 Write an informal paper in which you accomplish the following tasks:

-- First explain to a reader unfamiliar with any of the readings in our class a) what the DQP is and b) what the five essential areas of learning are.
+- First explain to a reader unfamiliar with any of the readings in our class a) what the DQP is and why it matters and b) what the five essential areas of learning are.

 - Next, explain what one of the following writers – Ronald Barnett, Martha Nussbaum, or Sanford Ungar – would think about the DQP and why.
 You must choose a different writer than the one you wrote about in preparation for Friday’s class.
 So, for example, if you wrote about Nussbaum last time, you must choose between Barnett and Ungar this time.
 To decide what these writers would say about the DQP, try to pull back the curtains on their values.
 By this, I mean focus on why they want college students to be able to do what they want them to and compare those reasons to why the DQP wants students to be able to do what it wants them to.
 You’ll need to included direct quotations and paraphrased passages from your chosen writer and the DQP in this segment of your paper.

 - Finally, describe how you’re own thinking about the purposes of a college education has evolved since you have been engaging the ideas of Barnett, Nussbuam, Ungar, and the authors of the Degree Qualifications Profile.
 Use paraphrase and direct quotations to shine the spotlight on the ideas in their work that have been surprising or eye-opening for you.
 Explain the ways their ideas are different from the one’s you held before you came to college and explain how their ideas will shape your approach to your learning this year.

 PRO TIP: This an informal paper.
 The purpose of writing it is to develop your thinking around these issues by working closely with the materials you have to think about them with.
 So don’t worry if your paper doesn’t “flow” as you move from segment to segment.
 That can come later.